Predict API (Beta)

 How to set approvals#

 Before trading, you need to set approvals for ERC-1155 (ConditionalTokens) and ERC-20 (USDB).
-This can be achieved by sending a transaction to the respective contracts (see the How to interface with contracts section) and approving both the CTF_EXCHANGE and the NEG_RISK_CTF_EXCHANGE or via the SDK utils.
+This can be achieved by sending a transaction to the respective contracts (see the Contracts section) and approving both the CTF_EXCHANGE and the NEG_RISK_CTF_EXCHANGE or via the SDK utils.

 Contracts: The current deployed contracts can be found either in the Constants.ts file or in the Deployed Contracts documentation.